juhp/cabal-rpm/README.md

 ## Development
 The latest source code is available from: https://github.com/juhp/cabal-rpm

+There is an Freenode irc channel #haskell-rpm for rpm distro packaging discussion.

 ## Plans
 More features are planned and patches welcome.
 See the [TODO](TODO) file for more details.